-A number of colleges have signed a local agreement according to which teachers don't need to send any General Offer of Service.
+A number of colleges have signed a local agreement according to which teachers do not need to send this notice.
 These teachers remain on the hiring priority list automatically.
 Ask your union whether such an agreement exists in your College.